FAQs

 Mediation may only take place if it’s safe for everyone involved.
 That means mental wellbeing and freedom from verbal abuse as well as protection from physical violence.
 The mediator asks everyone who attends a MIAM (Mediation Information and Assessment Meeting) about whether there has been any previous abuse in the relationship.
 Only if the mediator is satisfied that any abuse is not ongoing and is not putting one person in fear of the other can mediation progress to joint mediation work.

-We have ways of managing the impact of being in mediation with someone where there is fear or a history of previous abuse,.
-This includes shuttle mediation or use of separate breakout rooms in an online mediation environment.
-Your mediator will discuss options and practical arrangements with you fully during the MIAM appointment.
+We have ways of managing the impact of being in mediation with someone where there is fear or a history of previous abuse.
+This includes shuttle mediation or Hybrid mediation, which means that mediation can take place in separate spaces, including breakout rooms in an online mediation.
+Your mediator will discuss options and practical arrangements with you fully during your initial MIAM appointment.

 How long does mediation take?